Monorail Resort

 To Magic Kingdom

-Best option: Monorail or boat
+Best option: Monorail outbound; boat on the return (when running)

 To EPCOT